 Inpatient Rehabilitation Unit

-SGMC Inpatient Rehabilitation Unit helps patients who have suffered from functional loss due to a disabling illness or injury.
+SGMC Inpatient Rehabilitation Unit helps patients regain function and independence after a disabling illness or injury.

 Patients may have suffered from: